robert-rd-wood/fda-food-recalls/README.md

-# FDA Food Recalls
-FDA Food Recalls - Visualization Dashboards
+# FDA Food Recalls - Visualization Dashboards

 **Description**
 The purpose of this project was to develop a full-stack application based on data on food recalls made available by the US Food & Drug Administration via the OpenFDA portal.